What is the Difference Between Accident and Incident Reporting?

 What is an incident in the workplace?

-An incident in the workplace is an unplanned event that doesn’t result in injury, but does cause damage to property, or has enough significant risk to merit recording.
+An incident in the workplace is defined by an unplanned event that doesn’t result in injury, but causes damage to property, or has enough significant risk to merit recording in an accident book.

-For example, an oil spill in a kitchen would be a recordable incident, even if the oil injures no one and staff manages to clean the oil without damaging the area, as it poses a significant risk.
+For example, an oil spill in a kitchen would be a recordable incident, even if the oil injures no one and staff manages to clean the oil without damaging the area, due to it posing a significant risk of slips and trips, or even a fire hazard.

 You can categorise an incident under two sub-categories: